Effective-medium approach to the resonance distribution of wave scattering in a random point field: Wave scattering in random media

-All the numerical results presented in this paper are based on the solution of the linear system~\eqref{eq:m-matrix-lippmann-schwinger} computed with MSModel~\cite{GaspardD2023-prog}.
-Finally, this paper primarily aims at studying the distribution of resonances which are formally defined as the singular points of the resolvent $\op{\gfull}(k)$ of the complete multiple-scattering problem~\eqref{eq:schrodinger-general}--\eqref{eq:general-multi-potential}.
+This paper aims at studying the distribution of resonances which are formally defined as the singular points, or poles, of the resolvent $\op{\gfull}(k)$ of the complete multiple-scattering problem \eqref{eq:schrodinger-general}--\eqref{eq:general-multi-potential}.
 This resolvent operator is defined by